GlennOu66304/udacity-p5-game-final/Project Reading comments.md

 --all animation feature is achieved in Canvas

 ### 3.Translate it to Code.
+1.First Use this to build a two objec bugs and Player 2.

 ### Thoughts Area:
 Once the project is loading, the resources.js will cache  image sources, and project features is achieved in